brainhackorg/brainhack_cloud/content/en/docs/object_storage.md

 You could upload files via the GUI in the Oracle cloud by clicking the `Upload` button:
 ![image](https://user-images.githubusercontent.com/4021595/161412082-f95b1d4c-67f9-4b69-a360-fd7aab8bc508.png)

-You could also use tools like rclone or curl or the OCI CLI to upload files (more about this later)
+You could also use tools like rclone or curl or the OCI CLI to upload files (more about these tools later)

 ## Making a Bucket public